Markov134/LinkedList/README.md

-This is a templated linked list.
+This program showcases a templated linked list.